pranavich18/datalayout-mass-spectrometry/README.md

 ## Space- and time-efficient data format for mass spectrometry data (OpenMS) GSOC'22

+### Week 3 - 27th June to 2nd July

+ - Working on the code breakages because of the getBasePeak() POC.

+### Week 2 - 21st to 26th June

+- Worked on the code breakages due to initial build.
+- Brainstorming about the idea of introducing new iterators for the changed data layout.
+- Started with a POC for getBasePeak() function and introduced ProxyIterator for the new data layout.

 ### Week 1 - 13th to 20th June